 Page types leverage standard object operations, which also accelerates the design and development of the solution, eliminating the overhead of complex application logic.

-• New page - Allows users to create new instances of business objects.
+• New page - Allows Solution Designers to create new object instances (e.g. create a new purchase order).

-• View/Edit page - Allows users to view an existing instance of a business object.
-The page's View mode shows the contents of the business object, and the Edit mode allows the user to edit the business object's data.
+• View/Edit page - Allows Solution Designers to view an existing object instance.
+The page's View mode shows the contents of the business object, and the Edit mode allows them to edit the business object's data (e.g. view or edit an existing purchase order).

-• Search page - Allows users to search for instances of business objects and filter the search results based on specified criteria.
+• Search page - Allows Solution Designers and users to search for instances of business objects and filter the search results based on specified criteria.
 The results appear in the Object table, which can be sorted by one or more columns.

 Page elements